A-Nitram/Jaxxa-Rimworld/README.md

 --Will not require custom Pawns anymore
 --I got part way through updating this when Latta uploaded an awsome mod with a bunch of assets and code I could use.
----"Shooter's shield / Customizable personal shield" https://ludeon.com/forums/index.php?topic=10994.0
+---"Shooter's shield / Customizable personal shield" https://ludeon.com/forums/index.php?topic=10994.0 0.16.1
+-Renamed Personal shields to be "Nanite Shield Modulator" --Removed tags from personal shields to stop pawns from spawning with them initially
+---Not that it did them much good because they wernt charged.
+--Changed layers Overhead, should now fit over armour
 ~~~

 ##License: